cschlick/greasewood/README.md

 **The mesh domain must differ between the two, for the same reason the interface name must** — both are flat, host-global namespaces with no scoping.
-The `/etc/hosts` block is *keyed by* `mesh_domain`, so two meshes sharing one would (a) clobber each other's block every reconcile — each daemon strips and rewrites the same-tagged block — and (b) collide on the names themselves: both meshes' `db.myfleet.internal` would claim the same name for two different addresses.
-Unlike a duplicate `listen-port` (which fails loudly at bind), a duplicate `mesh_domain` fails *silently*, so greasewood watches for it: if it finds another mesh writing its `/etc/hosts` block (foreign addresses under its tag), it logs a loud warning telling you to set a distinct `mesh_domain`.
-The rest (port, data dir) collide loudly on their own.
-With distinct domains, the blocks are tagged per mesh and file-locked, so the two daemons coexist cleanly.
+The `/etc/hosts` block is *keyed by* `mesh_domain`, so two meshes sharing one would (a) clobber each other's block every reconcile, each daemon strips and rewrites the same-tagged block, and (b) collide on the names themselves: both meshes' `db.mymesh.internal` would claim the same name for two different addresses.

-**What about two meshes on the same overlay `/64`?** (Likely, since both probably use the stock prefix.)
-Surprisingly: *it works.* greasewood's data plane never routes the /64 — every address, kernel route, and WireGuard allowed-ip is an **identity-derived /128** (`blake2s(id_pub)` host bits), so two meshes sharing a prefix produce no ambiguous route; an actual /128 overlap is a birthday collision over 64 bits (ignorable).
-What a shared prefix breaks is *prefix-based reasoning*: a firewall rule or script scoped to the /64 now silently matches **both** meshes, and an address no longer tells a human which mesh it belongs to — so `join` warns when a new membership lands on a /64 another membership already uses, and distinct `create --overlay-prefix` per mesh remains the recommendation for legibility.
-Rewriting one mesh's addresses to avoid the overlap is not on the table and never will be: addresses are self-certifying (derived from the node's identity key and attested by the CA), so a rewritten address is a *lie about identity* that every peer's verification would reject.

 ## Names

 Every node has a stable overlay address, and `gw watch` shows each node's resolvable name↔address map.
-Name resolution is **on by default**: the daemon keeps a marked `/etc/hosts` block mapping each node's address to `<hostname>.<mesh>.internal` (e.g. `db.myfleet.internal`), built from the records that pass the reconcile loop's full verification — the same gate that decides WireGuard peers, so a revoked or expired node's name stops resolving on the same cycle its tunnel comes down.
+Name resolution is **encouraged**: the daemon keeps a marked `/etc/hosts` block mapping each node's address to `<hostname>.<mesh>.internal` (e.g. `db.mymesh.internal`), built from the records that pass the reconcile loop's full verification — the same gate that decides WireGuard peers, so a revoked or expired node's name stops resolving on the same cycle its tunnel comes down.
-It's re-checked each reconcile but **only rewritten when the block actually changes** (a join, departure, revocation, or rename) — in steady state it never touches the file, so it won't churn your `/etc/hosts` or noise up etckeeper/config management:
+It's re-checked each reconcile but *only rewritten when the block actually changes* (a join, departure, revocation, or rename) — in steady state it never touches the file, so it won't hammer `/etc/hosts`

 ```
 # BEGIN greasewood — managed, do not edit
-fd8d:e5c1:db1a:7:…  db.myfleet.internal
+fd8d:e5c1:db1a:7:…  db.mymesh.internal
-fd8d:e5c1:db1a:7:…  node01.myfleet.internal
+fd8d:e5c1:db1a:7:…  node01.mymesh.internal
 # END greasewood
 ```

-So `ping db.myfleet.internal`, `ssh db.myfleet.internal`, etc. just work — no DNS server, and it keeps resolving even if the anchor is down (it's from the cache, for as long as the cached credentials remain valid — one credential TTL, the same horizon as the tunnels themselves).
+So `ping db.mymesh.internal`, `ssh db.mymesh.internal`, etc. just work — no DNS server, and it keeps resolving even if the anchor is down (it's from the cache, for as long as the cached credentials remain valid — one credential TTL, the same horizon as the tunnels themselves).
 It